dotwayland/dotwayland.github.io/_posts/2015-07-24-ssh-tunneling.md

 Setting up the SSH server to allow port forwarding

-Look for the `AllowTcpForwarding` no directive in your SSH server’s `/etc/ssh/sshd_config` file, and change it to `AllowTcpForwarding yes` before restarting the service.
-If the directive isn’t listed at all, simply add it and ensure that it is set to `yes`.
+Look for the `AllowTcpForwarding no` entry in your SSH server’s `/etc/ssh/sshd_config` file, and change it to `AllowTcpForwarding yes` before restarting the service.
+If it isn’t listed at all, simply add it and ensure that it is set to `yes`.

 Setting up the SOCKS server